 Husna began working in Barts Health NHS Trust after graduating in business management from the University of Westminster in 2016.
 She has worked in various departments within the trust such as pathology, health records and cancer pathways, where she gained excellent administrative and organisational skills before joining the emergency department.
 She worked as A&E medical coordinator in The Royal London Hospital before becoming our PRU administrator.

 Husna is responsible for supporting the team with administrative duties and helps to enable the smooth running of the service.
 She oversees the activity data, induction packs, training schedules, rotas and minute taking to ensure ensure the highest standard of office organisation is maintained at all times.

 After a distinguished career in the city, Jonathan comes to London’s Air Ambulance from Social Investment Business, where he dealt with charity and social enterprise investment as the company’s CEO.
-He has a lifelong commitment to charity work, serving as trustee for a number of third sector organisations including Bright and Ethex.
-In his spare time he has also managed to run 11 London Marathons and the 2016 Marathon des Sables, raising vital funds for London’s Air Ambulance in the process.
+He has a lifelong commitment to charity work, and has served as trustee for a number of third sector organisations.
+In his spare time he has also managed to run 12 London Marathons and the 2016 & 2018 Marathon des Sables, raising vital funds for London’s Air Ambulance in the process.